We all want to have our content ranked first on Google and other search engines such as Bing/Yahoo as well.

 First of all, you see the search results over the last 12 months.
 You can determine whether people search more for that specific keyword or the tendency has decreased.

 Right below you see the Keyword ideas.
 These are suggestions for you and they are based on what people type in the google sear bar.
-Besides that you several useful data:
+Besides that, you have several useful data:

 - Trend – This is the search volume of that keyword over the last 12 months

-- Volume – this is a number of how many searched this keyword has per month
+- Volume – this is the number of how many searches this keyword has per month

 - PD – or Paid Difficulty is estimated competition in paid search. the higher number there is, the more difficult the competition is